oracle/graal/docs/getting-started/graalvm-community/linux.md

     ```shell
     tar -xzf graalvm-jdk-<version>_linux-<architecture>.tar.gz
     ```

 4. There can be multiple JDKs installed on the machine.
-The next step is to configure the runtime environment:
+Configure the runtime environment:
   - Set the value of the `JAVA_HOME` environment variable to the installation directory:
     ```shell
     export JAVA_HOME=/path/to/<graalvm>